-Director of Iowa Services
+Director of Systems Change

-Director of Finance & Administration
+Director of Finance & Grants

 Julie oversees the financial management of all coalition operations and funding for the coalition.
 She also manages and monitors the agency's sub-grant program to member programs and provides consultation regarding grant, financial, and administrative issues.
 She is a Certified Sexual Assault Victim Counselor, and holds a degree from Iowa State University in Business Administration with an emphasis in Marketing.
 She earned her master's degree from ISU in Interdisciplinary Graduate Studies with areas of specialization in Women's Studies, Sociology and English.